Industry in Germany and France stumbles on China's troubles

 BERLIN/PARIS German imports grew faster than exports in November and French factory production slowed more than expected, suggesting a slowdown in emerging markets is complicating economic recovery in the euro zone.

-The German trade data also pointed to a shift in Europe's biggest economy away from a reliance on exports and towards more consumer-driven growth as demand from China and Russia wanes.
+The German trade data also pointed to a shift in Europe's biggest economy away from a reliance on exports and toward more consumer-driven growth as demand from China and Russia wanes.

 Seasonally adjusted exports rose 0.4 percent in November, undershooting expectations in a Reuters poll of a 0.7 percent increase.
-Imports grew by a stronger-than expected 1.6 percent, narrowing the trade surplus to 19.7 billion euros (14.6 billion pounds), data from the Federal Statistics Office showed.
+Imports grew by a stronger-than expected 1.6 percent, narrowing the trade surplus to 19.7 billion euros ($21.4 billion), data from the Federal Statistics Office showed.

 As demand from other emerging markets wanes, the German government expects imports to rise at a faster rate than exports throughout 2016.